thomasvargas/new_site/content/authors/admin/_index.md

   url: https://www.newpowerlabs.org

 # Short bio (displayed in user profile at end of posts)
-bio: I'm the Research Lead at New Power Labs.
+bio: I'm a Senior Researcher at Rethink Priorities.

 # Interests to show in About widget
 interests:
-- Barriers to Capital
-- Politics of Education
+- International Development
-- Misinformation
+- Political Economy
 - Causal Inference
-- Data Science

 # Education to show in About widget
 education: